dinesh-official/devops/Ntop/Fullsetup/README.md

-Perfect!
-Since your goal is to:
+Since our goal is to:

 ✅ Store **all flow data**
 ✅ Use **ClickHouse** as the backend